lab1092/blender-manual_ja/manual/basics/quick_render.rst

    Dimensions panel

-The :guilabel:`Dimensions panel` of the :guilabel:`Render context` allows you to change the resolution.
+The *Dimensions panel* of the *Render context* allows you to change the resolution.
 The default installation of Blender is set initially  to **50%** of **1920 x 1080**, resulting in a **960** x **540** Image.
 (Highlighted in yellow,